Teaching and learning are the core purpose of St Mary's School.

 We believe that ability is not fixed and that all children can make progress, given opportunities to challenge themselves.
 Therefore we do not group children in fixed ability groupings; instead, we support an ethos of challenge and choice where children are expected to strive for personal bests.

-All of our children have access to a broad, balanced and exciting curriculum which inspires them to learn every day.
+We are an inclusive learning community and all of our children have access to a broad, balanced and exciting curriculum which inspires them to learn every day.
 We have high expectations of our children and support them all to to do their very best.
+SEND pupils, EAL (English as an Additional Language) and Pupil Premium children have the same access to the full curriculum and if necessary, they are given the support they need to succeed.

 Our curriculum supports and is, in turn supported by the Rights Respecting School initiative run by UNICEF which encourages schools to place the UN convention on the Rights of the child at the heart of its ethos and curriculum.